Experimental Therapeutics Fellowship

 The program offers competitive compensation, travel opportunities, generous tuition benefits, and additional features designed to help fellows realize their potential.
 The University is collegial and welcoming to fellows and investigators who want to work across disciplines.
 Rochester, NY is a family friendly, affordable city that provides a rich array of cultural and outdoor activities that are readily accessible to fellows and their families.

-The fellowship provides a travel stipend and additional funds are generally available for fellows presenting their research.
+The fellowship provides a travel stipend and additional funds are available for fellows presenting their research.
 Fellows attend and frequently present at national and international meetings in their field of interest.
 In addition, fellows are encouraged to attend FDA Advisory meetings as several faculty have served or serve on FDA Advisory Committees.

 - Mentoring Team: Fellows benefit from broad mentorship including a primary mentor (an established investigator in the fellow's field of interest), a biostatistician, and a neuroscientist who provide a broad, multi-disciplinary exposure and experience for fellows.